 Education Policy Outlook provides policy country profiles, which reviews the current context and situation of national education systems and examines the challenges and policy responses.
 It informs about students (how to raise outcomes for all in terms of equity and quality and preparing students for the future); institutions (how to raise quality through school improvement and evaluation and assessment); system (how the system is organised to deliver education policy in terms of governance and funding).

-The Right to Education Project provides case-law on the right to education from national, regional and international judicial and quasi-judicial bodies that includes a summary of the case, the decision, the relevant legal instruments applied for the case, and key words related to the issue.
+The Right to Education Intitiative provides case summaries on the right to education from national, regional and international judicial and quasi-judicial bodies.
+Each case summary includes: the facts of the case, the decision, commentary, the relevant legal instruments applied for the case, and keywords related to the issue.

 This case-law database contains over 2,500 summaries of human rights decisions from both domestic Commonwealth courts and from courts and tribunals applying international human rights law, such as the African Commission on Human and Peoples’ Rights and the European Court of Human Rights.
 It includes decisions on the right to education.